-The head of household or spouse/cohead must provide acceptable documentation of legal identity.
-(Chapter 7 provides a discussion of proper documentation of legal identity.)
-If the family representative does not provide the required documentation at the time of the interview, the appointment may be rescheduled when the proper documents have been obtained.
+The interview will be conducted only if the head of household or spouse/cohead provides appropriate documentation of legal identity.
+(Chapter 7 provides a discussion of proper documentation of legal identity).
+If the family representative does not provide the required documentation, the appointment may be rescheduled when the proper documents have been obtained.